rizdaprasetya/mt-alt-doc/en/core-api/direct-debit.md

 ?>***Note***: Please make sure the *Finish Redirect URL* endpoint can receive the POST request .

-The sample code in *Native PHP* is given below.
-Please make appropriate changes according to your environment.
+The sample code in *PHP* is given below as reference.
+Please make appropriate changes according to your environment & language.

 #### Sample Code